kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### restore-symlink-metadata
 `--restore-symlink-metadata = false`
 If symlink metadata is applied, it will usually mean changing the symlink target, instead of the symlink itself.
-For this reason, metadata is notapplied to symlinks, but this option can be used to override this, suchthat metadata is applied to symlinks as well.
+For this reason, metadata is not applied to symlinks, but this option can be used to override this, such that metadata is applied to symlinks as well.

 ### retention-policy
 `--retention-policy`